cdpxe/CCEAP/documentation/README.md

 *version 0.2.0*

 **Note:** An initial academic publication on CCEAP is currently in press: S. Wendzel and W. Mazurczyk: An Educational Network Protocol for Covert Channel Analysis Using Patterns (poster), in Proc.
 ACM CCS, 2016.
+You can already download the [conference poster](https://github.com/cdpxe/CCEAP/blob/master/documentation/CCS16_poster_(improved).pdf).

 The *Covert Channel Educational Analysis Protocol* (CCEAP) is a network protocol designed for teaching covert channels to professionals and students.
 For an introduction on network covert channels (network steganography), please have a look at [this publication](https://www.researchgate.net/profile/Steffen_Wendzel/publication/263773592_Hidden_and_Uncontrolled_-_On_the_Emergence_of_Network_Steganographic_Threats/links/53eb38eb0cf2dc24b3cea87a.pdf).